-26.9 The City shall offer benefit eligible employees a short-term and long-term disability insurance program and pay the monthly premium costs during the term of the agreement.
+26.14 The City shall offer benefit eligible employees a short-term and long-term disability insurance program and pay the monthly premium costs during the term of the agreement.
 The City will pay the monthly premium costs for short-term disability insurance for benefit eligible employees during the term of this Agreement.
-Effective as soon as possible, but no later than January 1, 2025, the short-term disability benefit insurance program shall be expanded to include a paid family leave benefit.
 Details of the program benefits are outlined in the plan documents available on the Employee Benefits Webpage.